 Observations with FORCAST are performed using standard IR chop-nod techniques.
 Chop/nod amplitudes can be chosen such as that they are small enough to leave the source on the array in each position or large enough that the source is positioned off the chip for one of the chop positions.
-For background-limited observations, as is the case with FORCAST on SOFIA, chopping and nodding off-chip in nod-match-chop (NMC; see Section 4.2.1) will generally result in the same signal to noise (S/N) as chopping and nodding on-chip in nod-perp-chop (NPC; see Section 4.2.1).
 Calculations of S/N for various chop-nod scenarios are provided here.